Careers in Forensics

 Discovering more information.
 To learn more about forensics careers, or about the broader occupations discussed in this article, refer to the Occupational Outlook Handbook.
 The Handbook is available in many public libraries and online at www.bls.gov/ooh (search “forensic”).
 And BLS employment and earnings data on forensic science technicians is available in the Handbook’s coverage of science technicians.
 For earnings data in occupations such as chemist or psychologist, refer to the Occupational Employment Statistics Web site at www.bls.gov/oes.
 And for information about forensic science careers, contact: The American Academy of Forensic Science, www.aafs.org.

-Citation - Torpy, Elka Maria, Bureau of Labor Statistics, US Department of Labor
+Citation - Torpy, Elka Maria, "Career Outlook", Bureau of Labor Statistics, US Department of Labor